Why 18 Months Is So Hard – Full Breakdown

 18 months can feel intense.

-It’s a sign something is changing.
+It’s a sign that your child is changing.

 Frequently Asked Questions About the 18 Month Stage